It’s official, remote work is here to stay.

 Have you been thinking about how to become a digital nomad in 2023, but don’t know where to start?

-But why should you listen to me?
+You might be wondering – why should you listen to me?

 Well, I know a few things about being a digital nomad.